-More broadly, it may be possible to provide some protection to investors by ensuring that their investments to the business take the form of secured loans, so that they rank higher in the list of creditors should the business fail (see 12).
+It may be possible to provide some protection to investors by ensuring that their investments to the business take the form of secured loans, so that they rank higher in the list of creditors should the business fail (see 12).
 By contrast, investments in the form of shares will be most at risk if a company fails.
-However, taking investments in the form of loans may adversely affect the company's solvency position: loans will be treated as liabilities whereas share capital will be treated as an asset.
-This is clearly an area in which specialist advice should be sought.
+However, taking investments in the form of loans may adversely affect the company's solvency position: loans are treated as liabilities whereas share capital is treated as an asset.
+This is an area in which specialist advice should be sought.

 Be aware that for these steps to be effective, you should put them in place when the investment is made.
 Trying to protect favoured investors when the business is already in difficulties could be construed as creating preferences (see 7).

 4. What should I do if my business seems likely to become insolvent?

 The worst thing you can do is to bury your head in the sand.
 If you are a company director, you should certainly not just resign – you have a duty to take every step you can to minimise the loss to creditors of your company, and resigning could put you in breach of that duty.